 What do you want them to do?

 Why would your customers do that?
 Unique Selling Point (USP)

 Why do you need what I do to help you achieve what you do?

 Once you have asked these questions, it is important to listen.
 By that, I don’t mean, make sounds that make it seem like you’re listening, I mean listen.
 If you take down notes, take on board what the customer is saying at every stage and constantly ask follow up questions, two things will happen.

 Great!
 Pitching should now be easy.
-You have all of the tools and all of the information at hand.
+You have all of the tools and all of the information at hand to get creative.
 Depending on what you are selling and your style, you can pitch right away or come back later.
-Have a little read of Pitch Perfect to harness your skills and go get ‘em!
+Briefly have a read of Pitch Perfect to harness your skills and go get ‘em!